Number and location of pre-images under harmonic mappings in the plane: The number of pre-images

 where the intersection index is $+1$ if $\eta_2 - \eta_1$ and $\tau(t_0)$ form a right-handed basis, and $-1$ if the two vectors form a left-handed basis; see Figure~\ref{fig:caustic_index}.

-Caustic tiles have three different shapes: \emph{deltoid-like}, \emph{cardioid-like}, or \emph{mixed}.
+Caustic tiles have three different shapes.
+We call a caustic tile $B$ \emph{deltoid-like} (respectively \emph{cardioid-like}), if for every point $z_0 \in \partial B$, for which the tangent to the caustics exists and is non-zero, there exists an open disk $D$ centered at $z_0$ such that the intersection of $D$ and the tangent line to $\partial B$ at $z_0$ is contained in $B$ (respectively contained in $\C \setminus B$).
+We call a caustic tile \emph{mixed}, if it is neither deltoid nor cardioid-like.
+In Figure~\ref{fig:mpw_log} (middle right), the tiles with the number $6$ are deltoid-like, the tile with the number $2$ is cardioid-like, and the tile with the number $4$ is a mixed caustic tile.
 Entering a deltoid-like tile gives two additional pre-images, entering a cardioid-like tile gives two fewer pre-images, for a mixed tile both occur according to the shape of the ``crossed'' caustic arc; see Figure~\ref{fig:caustic_index} and Example~\ref{ex:log}.